James Woods: Political views and Twitter use

 Woods has stated that he was a member of the Democratic Party until the impeachment of Bill Clinton in 1999, commenting that "every single Democrat without exception stood behind a convicted perjurer.
 That was the end."
-Woods was a registered Independent during the presidencies of George W. Bush and Barack Obama; he has since aligned himself with the Republican Party.
+Woods was a registered Independent during the presidencies of George W. Bush and Barack Obama; he since aligned himself with the Republican Party until 2026, when he stated that he is an Independent now, calling himself "done with the Republican Party" because most of them "rejected her [Nancy Mace, a House Republican] motion to subpoena Democratic Rep. Ilhan Omar's immigration records" and didn't pass the SAVE ACT, saying he is still "a devout follower of President Trump."
 When Carly Fiorina pulled out of the 2016 presidential race, he shifted his endorsement to Ted Cruz in November 2015.
 Woods has defended U.S. President Donald Trump in the media, and has been described as a "staunch Trump supporter".

 Woods' name was in an advertisement in the Los Angeles Times (August 17, 2006) that condemned Hamas and Hezbollah and supported Israel in the 2006 Lebanon War.

-On July 4, 2018, The Gersh Agency, Woods' long-time talent agency, notified him by email that they would no longer represent him.
-Woods stated that the agency dropped him due to his political views.
-He has said that there were many conservative actors who did not share their thoughts because "the blacklist against conservatives in Hollywood is very real."
+On July 4, 2018, The Gersh Agency notified Woods by email that they would no longer represent him.
+Woods accused the agency of liberal political bias due to his outspoken conservative views.
+Woods has said there were many conservative actors who don't share their thoughts because "the blacklist against conservatives in Hollywood is very real."
+Woods announced that he was retiring due to being blacklisted.

 Woods frequently expressed his conservative political views on Twitter and was locked out of his account multiple times for violations of the platform's terms of service.
-In 2017, a Twitter debate between Woods and Amber Tamblyn escalated after Tamblyn accused Woods of inviting her to Las Vegas when she was underage, which Woods dismissed as a lie.
+In 2017, a Twitter debate between Woods and Amber Tamblyn escalated after Tamblyn accused Woods of inviting her to Las Vegas when she was underage, a claim Woods dismissed as a lie.

 In July 2017, Woods responded to a Twitter post of an Orange County family attending an LGBT pride event with their 10-year-old son by stating, "Wait until this poor kid grows up, realizes what you've done, and stuffs both of you dismembered into a freezer in the garage."
 Neil Patrick Harris, a friend of the family, condemned Woods’ comments as "utterly ignorant and classless."